lcaballero/itemize/readme.md

 # Introduction

-`itemize` small web server application for tracking TODOs (written in Go/Golang).
+`itemize` is small web server application for tracking TODOs (written in Go/Golang).
 Seriously...that's all it is.

 ## License